 Start the day early and head up to Penang Hill before the crowds do.
 The typical way up for most visitors is via the train which costs MYR 30 per adult and MYR15 per child (foreigners).
 Malaysians can go up for MYR 10 per adult and MYR 4 per child.
 Do note the train runs from 6:30AM to 9PM daily.
 The top affords stunning views of the entire island.
 For an even higher view, head up to the new attraction called “The Habitat” for an educational guided tour of the local flora as well as the treetop walk and canopy walk.
 While up here, grab a cup of coffee or have a meal at the David Brown restaurant and appreciate fine views of the island.
 If you prefer to have someone else arrange these trips to the outskirts, you can also book a private tour that will pick you up from your hotel and take you to both Penang Hill and Kek Lok Si.
 The main benefit is you do not need to worry about how you can get a cab once you’re in those locations.
 You can book the tour here.

-Alternatively, for a taste of Penang’s coffee culture, head to Mugshot Cafe at Chulia Street.
+Tip: Alternatively, for a taste of Penang’s coffee culture, head to Mugshot Cafe at Chulia Street.
 Aside from coffee, the venue is also known for its freshly-made bagel muffins.

 Afterwards, head to Kek Lok Si (you might want to use a ride sharing service such as Uber or Grab or book the private tour).
 While there is certainly no shortage of temples in Penang or in Southeast Asia in general, this particular temple is a must-see for its hillside setting.
 The highlight of the temple is the hard-to-miss seven storey pagoda containing 10,000 statues of Buddha.

-There is an endless list of hawker food to try in Penang including char kway teow and fried oysters.
+Tip: There is an endless list of hawker food to try in Penang including char kway teow and fried oysters.
 The best fried oyster place in Penang is said to be at Seng Thor Coffee Shop at Carvarvon Street.

 It’ll well be mid-afternoon by the time you finish which is good enough reason to end your day at Batu Ferringhi – the most accessible stretch of beach in Penang.
 The area is lined by several resorts and I would personally recommend having dinner while watching the sunset.
 Do note that sunset in Penang occurs pretty late, at around 7:30PM usually.
+Alternatively, if you are looking for a family-friendly activity around the area, check out Entopia by Penang Butterfly Farm.
+The highlight here is the enclosed garden area with more than 15,000 butterflies flying around you.
+It’s truly a sight to behold and something that kids will definitely love.
+You can book discounted tickets here.

 Where to Stay in Penang